GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/02.711-720/04.Watchful-at-His-Gate/docs.md

 ---
+title: |
-title: 714.
-Watchful at His Gate
+    714. Watchful at His Gate - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 714.
+Watchful at His Gate.
+Ye servants of the Lord, Each in his office wait; Observant of his heavn'ly word, And watchful at his gate.
+Observant of his heav'nly word, And watchful at his gate.
+    keywords:  |
-    keywords: Christ in Song, Watchful at His Gate, Ye servants of the Lord,
+        Christ in Song, adventhymnals, advent hymnals, Watchful at His Gate, Ye servants of the Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 714. WATCHFUL AT HIS GATE
+####  Christ in Song,

 ```txt
 1.